occivink/kakoune-roguelight/README.md

 souce roguelight.kak
 roguelight-enable
 ```
 to enable it on the current window.
+Put the cursor on a space, enter insert mode (the default hook is on `InsertMove`) and move the cursor around to see the light change in real-time.

 The file `map` in this repository contains a reasonably interesting map to test it on.

 Spaces are considered to be transparent, everything else is opaque.
 The light has a radius of `roguelight_radius` (7 by default).